zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{bmatrix}.
 $$

-Let us consider a spherical particle of radius \\(a\\).
-Then, once again, it is convenient to utilize cylindrical coordinates:
+Let us consider the special case of a homogeneous spherical particle.
+Once again, it is convenient to utilize cylindrical coordinates:

 $$ \tag{23.7}
 \bm{r'} =